2024sight/mailzu-ng-da/README.md

 ============

 Rewritten MailZu-ng
-Compatible PHP 7.2+, PHP-PDO
+Compatible PHP 8.2+, PHP-PDO

 Please use `composer install` to load phpmailer package, and generate class autoloader

 Based on 2024sight's fork from https://github.com/gnanet/mailzu

 MailZu is a simple and intuitive web interface to manage quarantining of email by Amavisd-new (http://www.ijs.si/software/amavisd/).
-MailZu is written in PHP and requires Amavisd-new version greater than 2.7.0
+MailZu is written in PHP and requires Amavisd-new version greater than 2.7.0.
+This version of Mailzu now works on PHP 8.2 and has been tested on Debian 12 - Bookworm.
+For other fixes please refer to the CHANGELOG.

 MailZu provides users and administrators access to email that is suspected to be spam or contain banned contents and gives users the ability to release, request, or delete these messages from their quarantine.